Bioconductor/BiocAddins/README.md

 ## Installing BiocManager

-Bioconductor uses BiocManager to distribute pacakges and manage Bioconductor versions.
+Bioconductor uses BiocManager to distribute packages and manage Bioconductor versions.
 It is important for users to make use of BiocManager instead of `install.packages` in order to ensure proper package versioning.